catlinman/spyfall/README.md

     $ java -cp .:../res com.catlinman.spyfall.Program

+Keep in mind on Windows you will have to use `;` as your classpath separator.

+    $ java -cp ".;../res" com.catlinman.spyfall.Program

 You can also build a jar file and package up the program which is recommended in most cases.
 Don't forget to run ```javac``` beforehand.